thanpolas/Practice/principles-of-code-quality.md

 app/users/user.view.js
 ```

 The other facets of scalability are documentation, operations and process.
 Having onboarding documentation that explains step by step what a new engineer needs to do and install in order to be setup and ready to contribute, saves everyone days lost in back and forths.
-A fully automated build, test and deployment pipeline solves a lot of questions in regards to how the organization does operations.

 Processes and ceremonies that help collaboration, information dissemination and exchanging experiences, all raise the ability of an organization to scale up.

+## Epilogue

+As we start out in the programming industry, our brains are exploding with ideas of the possible and opinions on technologies.
+That is only natural and justified to a degree.
+This phenomenon has been responsible for moving entire industries, to better or worst.

+Being a good programmer, producing quality code is an attainable skill.
+Yes there is the science to computing, but there is also engineering excellence.
+Excellence, comes through discipline.
+It's that discipline that needs to be developed and honed through your professional career that will make you a better programmer.

+Please feel free to make your suggestions and share your ideas, this is an ever living document / repo, where we all strive to get better.

+Thank you for your attention 🙏.

 [ddd]: https://www.goodreads.com/book/show/179133.Domain_Driven_Design